Tyler Roehl: College statistics

 In the 2005 season, Roehl was redshirted because of a broken leg suffered during a spring practice his freshman year.

 Professional career

-Seattle Seahawks

 Roehl was signed by the Seattle Seahawks as an undrafted free agent on April 26, 2009.
 During an offseason workout on June 1, 2009, Roehl suffered a torn anterior cruciate ligament on his left knee which subsequently ended his season.
-His was placed on the Injured/Waived list for that season.
+His was placed on the injured/waived list for that season.
 He was released by the Seahawks on March 15, 2010.

-Minnesota Vikings

-Roehl attended the Minnesota Vikings rookie mini-camp from April 28, 2010 to May 2, 2010.
-He left unsigned.

-Las Vegas Locomotives

-On May 16, 2010, Roehl was at the open tryouts for the Las Vegas Locomotives of the United Football League (UFL).

 Coaching career

 Roehl spent the 2010 season as the running backs coach and junior varsity offensive coordinator at Concordia College in Moorhead.
 He was NDSU's offensive graduate assistant in 2011.
 Roehl spent two years on the Moorhead High School football staff.
 He returned to his alma mater as the tight ends and fullbacks coach in January 2014.

+North Dakota St.

+Roehl began his coaching career as an offensive graduate assistant at NDSU in 2011, helping the Bison secure their first FCS national title.
+He returned in 2014 as the tight ends and fullbacks coach and was promoted to offensive coordinator in 2019.
+Under his leadership, NDSU ranked among the top rushing offenses in the FCS, winning national titles in 2019 and 2021.
+His offenses consistently led the nation in rushing touchdowns and total yards, and he coached multiple All-Americans, including quarterback Trey Lance, the 2019 Walter Payton Award winner.